Extending the Managed Network

 We’re future-proofing your school’s network by replacing the equipment with next generation wireless technology to give your tamariki a more seamless Wi-Fi experience.
 After the replacement, our Helpdesk will be able to provide greater support to your school, including internal network performance and the ability to troubleshoot issues remotely.

 We’re making your school’s Wi-Fi more secure by ensuring every device accessing your network is authorised to do so – allowing you to manage who can access the network and what they’re able to do when they’re using it.
-Once Secure Access has been set up devices will need to connect to the new network, and your school will be less vulnerable to potential breaches and online threats.
+This will also help to improve the security of your school’s internal network.

 Safe & secure insights